exercism/pyret/docs/TESTS.md

 # Tests

 When working locally (i.e. not within the Exercism web editor), first make sure [pyret-npm] is installed and accessible.
-Then execute the tests by passing `pyret` the location of the test file relative to your current working directory like
-`$ pyret relative/path/to/example-test.arr`.
+Then execute the tests by passing `pyret` the location of the test file relative to your current working directory like `$ pyret relative/path/to/example-test.arr`.

 On this track, Pyret check blocks are wrapped in functions to delay detection and execution.
 Those functions are stored as a `TestRun` value with a field for the function and another field for whether it should be run.
 When working locally, this second field should be set to `true` instead of `false` if you want to run a specific test.
 On the Exercism website, all TestRun values are run regardless of that second field's contents so a solution passing locally may not pass on the website if all the local tessts haven't been enabled.

 In the below example, the first TestRun value `test(foo, true)` has `true` for the `active` field so Pyret will invoke the stored function, evaluating the check block inside it.
 The second TestRun value `test(bar, false)` has `false` for the same field so Pyret won't invoke the bar function.
-As a consequence, Pyret will locally report the single test seen as passed.
-However, when you submit your solution, the Exercism website runs both tests, and the second one will fail.
+As a consequence, Pyret will locally report the single test seen as passed However, when you submit your solution, the Exercism website runs both tests, and the second one will fail.
 To avoid this issue, enable each test as you work on your solution locally by changing the corresponding TestRun's active field to true.
 If all the tests are enabled locally and pass, so should the tests on the website once you submit the solution.

 ```pyret
 fun foo():